 WHY DO WE NEED CHARACTER EDUCATION?

-Children today spend an average of 5.5 hours a day involved in media activities such as television, playing video games and surfing the Web.
-Since the 1950’s, more than 3,500 documented studies and Joint Statements issued by scientific and public health communities (American Medical Association, American Academy of Pediatrics, American Psychological Association and the American Academy of Child and Adolescent Psychiatry) and reports from the Federal Trade Commission prove the causal connection between media violence and its negative affects on behaviors including increased aggression, violent behaviors and the inability to discriminate between real life and entertainment violence.
+Children today spend an average of 5.5 hours a day involved in media activities such as tv, video games, and social internet sites and apps.
+Since the 1950’s, more than 3,500 documented studies and Joint Statements issued by scientific and public health communities (American Medical Association, American Academy of Pediatrics, American Psychological Association and the American Academy of Child and Adolescent Psychiatry) and reports from the Federal Trade Commission prove the causal connection between media violence and its negative effects on behaviors including increased aggression, violent behaviors and the inability to discriminate between real life and entertainment violence.
 The United States Senate Judiciary Committee concludes: “The effect of media violence on our children is no longer open to debate.”

 Research indicates that no electronic medium’s effects are all good or all bad, but the content makes all the difference.
 According to the Centers for Disease Control, media violence is the single key factor in an escalating violent crime rate.

-Although children are born with different temperaments, or how they approach things—social, laid back, intense, shy, etc., EQ helps parents and teachers work with these qualities so children can better cope in the world.
 Emotional intelligence is self-awareness.
 What are your feelings and why are you feeling that way?
-Although this can be very difficult for some, once a person begins to understand himself or herself, he or she can begin to develop other emotional skills, which leads to more emotional intelligence.
+Although this can be very difficult for some, once a person begins to understand their own self, they can begin to develop other emotional skills, which leads to more emotional intelligence.
 There are some patterns that block the use of a person’s emotional intelligence: fear and worry, avoiding pain, negative self-image, unrealistic expectations, and blaming others.
 When these blocks occur and emotional intelligence isn’t used, people end up acting in unsuccessful ways.
-The goal is to be more informed about emotions and let them help overcome obstacles in life.
-Emotional intelligence is learned.
+The goal is to be more informed about emotions as your own personal guidance system.
+This should be a part of the educational landscape.

 Brain-based learning is based on how the brain functions, and engages in storing new information.
-Some core principles of brain-based learning include use of patterning to create meaning, involvement of emotions in learning, engaging the whole physiology, stimulation with relevant learning, use of embedding facts in natural, spatial memory.
+Some core principles of brain-based learning include use of patterning to create meaning, involvement of emotions in learning, engaging the whole physiology, and use of embedding facts in natural and spatial memory.

 The search for meaningful information – or a sense of purpose – is the driving force that motivates us to learn.
 Relevant learning (as opposed to solely behavioral reward and punishment) boosts the brainpower of students and their ability to participate in a thinking environment on issues that affect their lives and the choices they make.